catwell/cw-web/separateconcerns/blog/articles/2019-02-15-goodbye-lima.md

 > Note: If you have problems when trying to recover your data (due to e.g. a hardware issue with the USB drive), *do not* uninstall the applications.
 The data on your desktop might sometimes help recovering some of the files.

+If you have an issue with the Decrypt Tool, check [here](https://github.com/catwell/postlima) for potential answers.

 ## What can users replace Lima with?

 It depends on the users.
 I don't know anything that is exactly like Lima.
 There was Helixee, which I have never tried out, but I just found out they are [shutting down as well](http://www.helixee.me/end-of-adventure/).
 I also learned that a project I had never heard about before called Amber had a [special offer for Lima customers](https://www.myamberlife.com/news/an-open-letter-to-lima-customers/).